foxnewsnetwork/ixd-rental-market/journal/ch13-material-drawers.md

 While retackling my drawer integration, I came across flutter's material app's [native drawer implementation])https://docs.flutter.io/flutter/material/Drawer-class.html).
 I had previously already written my own shitty implementation of a drawer, but now that I've discovered the proper way, it's time to go back through it and learn how to do it right.

+In anycase, here is [flutter's drawer demo](https://github.com/flutter/flutter/blob/master/examples/flutter_gallery/lib/demo/material/drawer_demo.dart), I could probably just copy over most of what's in there and have what I need

 ## DrawerHeader

 `DrawerHeader`s are used to display the user related info, this functionality is apparently common enough such that flutter ships with a direct [UserAccountsDrawerHeader](https://docs.flutter.io/flutter/material/UserAccountsDrawerHeader-class.html)